mibuthu/wp-event-list/src/readme.txt

 * added widget option "show_location"
 * fixed wrong url for single event page link
 * fixed issue with different shortcodes on one page or post
-* changed required prevelegs for admin about page
+* changed required privileges for admin about page
 * updated help messages on admin about page
 * small style changes on frontpage